ShanaFoster/osticket-prereqs/README.md

 </p>
 <br />

 To install the osTicket, I navigated to the osTicket installation file, extract all contents from osTicket-v1.15.8.This created a second osTicket folder.
 Inside that folder, I located upload folder.
 Then I navigated to the C:drive > Inetpub > wwwroot and I copied the upload folder into wwwrooot.
-After that, I rename the upload folder to osTicket.
+After that, I renamed the upload folder to osTicket.

 Next I opened IIS manager, reload the server by stoping and restarting it.
 To launch osTicket, I navigated to Sites > Default Site > osTicket, then selected Browse 80 HTTP launch osTicket system.
 If the system doesn't launch, it means something wasn't configured correctly.
 The image above demonstrates a picture of the sTicketing system being launched.